jfcandidofilho/gfvote/README.md

 ## About the manual way to use this code

 - Open your browser's _developer console_ ( [click here][0] to find out how if you do not know already );
+- Copy the properly modified code from `gfcount.js` inside `manual` directory;
+- Paste the code into the console and hit `ENTER`;
 - Copy the properly modified code from `gfvote.js` inside `manual` directory;
+- Paste the code into the console and hit `ENTER`;
+- It should load the page informing you voted OK;
+- Copy the properly modified code from `gfcount.js` inside `manual` directory;
 - Paste the code into the console and hit `ENTER`;
 - Copy the properly modified code from `gfrestart.js` inside `manual` directory;
 - Paste the code into the console and hit `ENTER`;